Learn to curse like an Italian with this collection of swear words!

 During a political speech in 2006 he was quoted for saying he has too much esteem for Italians to think they would be coglioni (Italian curse word for “assholes”, literally means “balls”) and vote against their own interests.

 Sure, Berlusconi is crude, but his supporters like it.
 They see him as a man who tells it like it is.

 Take the famous Vaffanculo Day (V-day for short) held in Bologna’s Piazza Maggiore in 2007 and led by stand-up comedian and political activist Beppe Grillo.

 The event united hundreds of thousands of fed-up Italian voters who are tired of hosting a self-indulgent and lethargic government largely populated by criminals and money launderers linked to the mob.
 Vaffanculo basically means “go screw yourself”.

 The parolacce, or curse words, that Grillo uses are no different from what the average Italian would use while driving in traffic or while shopping at the supermarket.

-10 Frequent swear words to survive in Italy
+10 Frequent curse words to survive in Italy

 Italian swear word 1.
 Andare a puttane

 Literally “to go whoring”.
 It means that something goes bad or fails.
 It could be a project, a deal, or your life.
 Here’s an example: